 Simple English definitions for legal terms

-Read a random definition: enlargement of time
+Read a random definition: tax table

 The dual-priorities rule is a principle that says that if a partnership goes bankrupt, the creditors of the partnership have the first right to the partnership's assets, while the creditors of individual partners have the first right to the personal assets of those partners.
 This rule used to be followed, but now bankruptcy laws and the Revised Uniform Partnership Act have changed it.
 Now, partnership creditors can access all assets of bankrupt partners, not just what's left after individual creditors have been paid.
 This rule is also called the jingle rule.